 We are a specialty finance company primarily engaged in originating and investing in commercial real estate ("CRE") loans and related investments.
-We are externally managed by ACREM, a subsidiary of Ares Management Corporation (NYSE: ARES) ("Ares Management"), a publicly traded, leading global alternative asset manager, pursuant to the terms of the management agreement originally dated April 25, 2012, and amended and restated on July 26, 2022, between us and our Manager (the "Management Agreement").
+We are externally managed by ACREM, a subsidiary of Ares Management Corporation (NYSE: ARES) ("Ares Management"), a publicly traded, leading global alternative asset manager, pursuant to the terms of the amended and restated management agreement dated July 26, 2022, between us and our Manager (the "Management Agreement").
 From the commencement of our operations in late 2011, we have been primarily focused on directly originating and managing a diversified portfolio of CRE debt-related investments for our own account.